DiamondLightSource/pymalcolm/docs/arch/statemachine.rst

 from a single configure, then it will return in Ready state.
 If the user aborts then it will return in Aborted state.
 If the user pauses then it will return in Paused state.
 If something goes wrong it will return in Fault state.
-If the user deactivates then it will return in Inactive state.
+If the user disable then it will return in Disabled state.

 The state diagram subset below shows the valid set of transitions:

 .. uml::
     !include docs/style.iuml